aleshaleksey/fansys23/05-skills.md

   - Research of complex (and higher) devices can be simplified by using assistants.
 The assistant must be proficient both in **tinker** and the appropriate tools.
 For each assistant reduce research time by 1 day, to a maximum of half the time (rounded up).
 - **Create device**: Create a device whose general design you know.
   - Threshold: Varies.
-- **Modify/sabotage device**: Modify the device to alter its function or cause it to disfunction in a specific manner.
+- **Modify/sabotage device**: Modify the device to alter its function or cause it to malfunction in a specific manner.
   - Threshold: [Creation threshold + 4]
   - Time taken: Half the time to create the device.
 - **Disable device**: Cause the device to stop functioning without causing immediate catastrophic failure.
   - Threshold: [Creation threshold]
   - Time taken: 1 minute for threshold 16 and below.
 1 hour for threshold 24 and below.
 For higher thresholds, the DM should set a reasonable time.
-  - An entity may attempt a rush job to reduce the times to 1 round, 1 minute (or ~1/10) by taking a -10 penalty.
+  - An entity may attempt a rush job to reduce the times by one category (1 month to 1 week, to 1 day, to 1 hour, to 1 minute, to 1 round) -10 penalty.
 - **Special**: Disabling the supernatural component of supernatural traps and devices increases the threshold by +10.
 - **Take care**: Yes.
 For "disable", "create" or "modify".
 For "research", the time taken on the next check to research the same item doubles with each failure.
 - **Try again**: Yes, if it hasn't blown up in your face yet!